 The final two projects in this week’s round-up are once again classic designs.
 The painted orangery for this period property in Wiltshire (above left) might have been installed several years ago now but is perhaps still the design that prospective customers most often pick out from our brochure as the look they aspire to.
 The oak orangery with tiled roof above right (have you spotted the peacock in front of the French Doors?) provided the most amazing views of the Somerset countryside.

 As we noted, here are just some of our photography highlights from the years 2010 – 2015.
 We could have included so many more including, for example, the conservatory that we built at the National Trust-owned Arlington Court, to replicate the historic greenhouse that used to grace the gardens at this picturesque ‘jewel on the edge of Exmoor.’

-So now you’ve seen some of our favourite photography, let us know which one you like best and why via the comments below or join us on our social media channels.
+So now you’ve seen some of our favourite photography, let us know which one you like best and why via our social media channels.